 - 1. A member of the Company entitled to attend and vote at the above Meeting is entitled to appoint one proxy or two proxies to attend and vote in his stead.
 Where a member appoints more than one proxy, he must specify the number of shares to be represented by each proxy, failing which, the appointment shall be deemed to be in the alternative.
 A proxy need not be a member of the Company. - 2.
-The instrument or form appointing a proxy or proxies shall, in the case of an individual, be signed by the appointor or his attorney, and, in the case of a corporation, be either under its common seal or signed by its attorney or by an officer on behalf of the corporation. - 3.
-The instrument or form appointing a proxy or proxies, duly executed, must be deposited at the Company's registered office at 250 Tanjong Pagar Road, #09-01 St Andrew's Centre, Singapore 088541 not less than 48 hours before the time of holding the above Meeting.
+The instrument or form appointing a proxy or proxies shall, in the case of an individual, be signed by the appointor or his attorney, and, in the case of a corporation, be either under its common seal or signed by its attorney or by an officer on behalf of the corporation. - The instrument or form appointing a proxy or proxies, duly executed, must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited, 112 Robinson Road, #05-01, Singapore 068902, not less than 48 hours before the time of holding the above Meeting.